sokim1/Wettability_Metal-IonocovalentCeramic/README.md

 The current version can handle three different cases:
 - One metal-one ceramic pair (e.g., Fe and Si1O2)
-- One metal and a list of ceramics (e.g., Li and Li-ion/electron insulator (LEI) candidates): A user needs to provide .csv file with the list of ceramics. `prediction/lists_Li-LEIcandidates.csv` is an exemplary .csv file.
+- One metal and a list of ceramics (e.g., Li and Li-ion/electron insulator (LEI) candidates): A user needs to provide CSV file with the list of ceramics. `prediction/lists_Li-LEIcandidates.csv` is an exemplary .csv file.
 - One metal and a list of ceramics retrieved from Inorganic Crystal Structure Database (e.g., Al and all the oxides in the ICSD catalog that have a bandgap between 2 and 3 eV): A user needs to write a MATCHBOOK, which is material keywords with arguments.
 For example, to retrieve all the oxides in the ICSD catalog that have a bandgap between 2 and 3 eV, "species((O)), Egap(2*,*3),catalog(icsd)" should be entered.
 The way of writing it is explained in the Figure 1 and the Appendix C of this [article](https://doi.org/10.1016/j.commatsci.2017.04.036).

 *Note: The prediction accuracy for the material pairs other than metal-ionocovalent ceramic pairs could be much lower.*